What is Seattle Makers?Read more

 Easy!
 We are all over social media.
-Share our Facebook posts, follow us on Instagram, and retweet us on Twitter, and invite folks to our meetups.
-And of course, you can invite your friends to our free, twice-weekly tours.
+Share our Facebook posts, follow us on Instagram, retweet us on Twitter, and invite folks to our meetups.
+And, of course, you can invite your friends to our free, twice-weekly tours.

 The short answer is: Yes!
-For tools we need in the shop, or those that we can resell, we will credit you 100% of the value of the donated tools, toward up to 30% your membership each month.
-Tools not kept by the shop will be donated to Rebuilding Together Seattle (a non-profit in our building).
+Contact us regarding the item in question and for tools we need in the shop, or those that we can resell, we can organize an exchange for credit or services at the makerspace.
+Tools that are not needed in the shop will be donated to Rebuilding Together Seattle (a non-profit in our building).
 We do not currently offer a tax exemption for donations.

 Can I bring my own tools?Read more